NamanGupta1102/NamanGupta1102/README.md

 Hi everyone, thank you for visiting my github account.
-I am @NamanGupta1102, currently studying cs (Currently in my second year).
+I am @NamanGupta1102, currently studying cs (Currently in my third year).

 The languages which i am comfortable in are :-\n